Loss of China: Reception and analysis

+One of the more imaginative and popular books about the "loss of China" was the 1952 book The Shanghai Conspiracy by General Charles A. Willoughby.
+In it, Willoughby claimed that a Soviet spy ring, headed by Richard Sorge (arrested in 1941 and executed in 1944), was still in existence.
+Furthermore, this Sorge spy ring had both caused the "loss of China" in 1949, and was in the process of steadily taking over the U.S. government.
+The American Japanologist Michael Schaller wrote that Willoughby was indeed correct on some points, as Richard Sorge was a spy for the Soviet Union and the same was probably true of certain left-wing American journalists that worked with Sorge in 1930's Shanghai, but much of the book merely reflected the paranoid mind of one of the most incompetent military intelligence officers in American history.

 Noam Chomsky, a leading critic of U.S. foreign policy, has commented that the terminology "loss of China" is revealing of U.S. foreign policy attitudes:

 In 1949, China declared independence, an event known in Western discourse as "the loss of China"—in the US, with bitter recriminations and conflict over who was responsible for that loss.
 The terminology is revealing.
 It is only possible to lose something that one owns.
 The tacit assumption was that the U.S. owned China, by right, along with most of the rest of the world, much as postwar planners assumed.
 The "loss of China" was the first major step in "America's decline."
 It had major policy consequences.

 In a 2010 book review, Chinese American historian Miles Yu criticized the "endless fight over who got it right on China, whatever the Chinese reality.
 That is to say, in the peculiar debate on Communist China, the questions asked and the issues debated often reflected American partisan politics and policy spins rather than Chinese reality."

-One of the more imaginative and popular books about the "loss of China" was the 1952 book The Shanghai Conspiracy by General Charles A. Willoughby which claimed the Soviet spy ring headed by Richard Sorge (arrested in 1941 and executed in 1944) was still in existence.
-Willoughby further claimed the Sorge spy ring had caused the "loss of China" in 1949 and was in the process of steadily taking over the U.S. government.
-The American Japanologist Michael Schaller wrote that Willoughby was indeed correct on some points as that Sorge was a spy for the Soviet Union and the same was probably true of certain left-wing American journalists who worked with Sorge in Shanghai in the early 1930s, but much of Willoughby's book reflected the paranoid mind of one of the most incompetent military intelligence officers ever in American history.